gvwilson/buildtogether.tech/src/git-solo/index.md

 If you use Git on the command line and you *don't* provide a message using the `-m` option, it will launch an editor so that you can write a longer message.
-This is a good thing, except that the default editor on most Unix systems is something called [%i "Vim editor!exiting" %]Vim[%/i%], whose interface is no more intuitive than Git's.
+This is a good thing, except that the default editor on most Unix systems is something called Vim[%i "Vim editor!exiting" %], whose interface is no more intuitive than Git's.
 (In fact, one of the most frequently-viewed questions on [Stack Overflow][stack-overflow] is "[How do I exit the Vim editor?][so-exit-vim]".
-Unsurprisingly, another
-[%i "Git!configuring" %]frequently-viewed question[%/i%] on Stack Overflow is "[How do I make Git use the editor of my choice for my commits?][so-configure-git-editor]" One of the many reasons you should interact with Git through a GUI is to avoid this issue.
+Unsurprisingly, another frequently-viewed question[%i "Git!configuring" %] on Stack Overflow is "[How do I make Git use the editor of my choice for my commits?][so-configure-git-editor]" One of the many reasons you should interact with Git through a GUI is to avoid this issue.
 </div>